crakjie/sbt-spark-plugin/README.md

 #Why it's good
 This plugin use the command spark-submit without making an über jar, witch is relatively fastest.

-#Why it's cool be better
+#Why it's could be better
 Because the plugin push all your classpath .
 But however it's still faster than create an assambly.